moquist/datomic-schematode/README.md

 ;; => ... #Datum{:e 13194139534346 :a 74 :v "[\"Uniqueness failed for [:sandwich/bread :sandwich/meat]\"][\"Ew.
 You are not allowed to name a sandwich \\\"soap-scum\\\".\"]" ...
 ```
 Note that the constraint messages have been applied to the TX entity.

-Lastly, if you want to know how much :schematode-tx is costing you, you can
-query the TX entities for the time elapsed while applying schematode
-constraints, or you can just call datomic-schematode.core/constraint-cost-stats:
+#### Analyze costs: you can query the TX entities for the time elapsed while applying schematode constraints, or you can just call datomic-schematode.core/constraint-cost-stats:
 ```clj
 datomic-schematode.examples.deli-menu> (let [db (d/db db-conn)
                                              query '[:find ?e :where [?e :schematode-constraint/elapsed-msec]]]